When I host a barbecue, I like to serve something different than the typical potato and pasta salads.

 Maybe you’ve always been a fan of three bean salad, made with fresh green beans and a couple of canned varieties.
-This recipe changes things up with red bell peppers, onions, celery, and carrots, plus a handful of fresh herbs, and a tasty and tangy garlic and lime vinaigrette to bring it all together.
+This recipe changes things up with sweet summertime corn, red bell peppers, onions, celery, and carrots, plus a handful of fresh herbs, and a tasty and tangy garlic and lime vinaigrette to bring it all together.

 And it’s so easy to make, especially when you’re using canned options!